Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Higher order gauge configurations and discrete 2D holonomy for surfaces embedded in 2-lattices

-The material of this subsection will only be used when proving in \S\ref{gsd} that the dimension of ground state of higher lattice gauge theory is independent of the lattice decomposition of a manifold, and in particular it is a topological invariant. \begin{definition}[2-flat configuration] Let ${\Gc}=(\d\colon E \to G,\trr)$ be a crossed module.
-Consider a fake flat gauge configuration $\F$ based on a 2-lattice $(M,L)$.
-The boundary $\d(b)$ of each blob $b$ inherits a 2-lattice structure and a fake flat gauge configuration.
-The gauge configuration $\F$ is said to be 2-flat if for every blob $b$, we have:
+\begin{definition}[2-flat 2-gauge configuration] Let ${\Gc}=(\d\colon E \to G,\trr)$ be a crossed module.
+Consider a fake-flat {2-gauge} configuration $\F$ {based on $(M,L)$.} The boundary $\bound(b)$ of each blob {$b\in L^3$} inherits a 2-lattice {decomposition}. {The} fake-flat 2-gauge configuration $\F$ is said to be 2-flat if for every blob $b$, we have:

-{\bf NB:} With respect to reference points and orientation, required for defining the holonomy, note that each blob $b$ has an assigned base-point in the boundary $\partial(b)$ and an orientation of $\d(b)$.
-Nevertheless, the condition ${\rm Hol^2_v(\F,\d(b)})=1_E $ is independent of the choice of base-point and orientation by Lemma \ref{main2}. \end{definition}